 What causes earthquakes?

-A large earthquake is often followed by aftershocks, smaller quakes that result from the crust adjusting to the main shock.
+A large earthquake is often followed by aftershocks, which are smaller quakes that result from the crust adjusting to the main shock.
 These aftershocks can help scientists target the origin of the main quake, but can create problems for those suffering its aftermath.

-Earthquakes with magnitudes less than 3 occur daily, and are generally not felt by people at the surface, though millions occur annually.
+Earthquakes with magnitudes less than 3 occur every day, and are generally not felt by people.
 A magnitude of 3 to 5 is considered minor, while a quake with a magnitude of 5 to 7 is moderate to strong.
 At the higher end, these quakes can be destructive to cities.
-Earthquakes from 7 to 8 are major; about fifteen of these occur annually.
-Every year, at least one earthquake with a magnitude over 8 — a "great" quake – wrecks havoc.
+Earthquakes from 7 to 8 are major; about 15 of these occur annually.
+Every year, at least one earthquake with a magnitude over 8 — a "great" quake — wreaks havoc.
 An earthquake with a magnitude of 10 has never been measured, but it would create widespread devastation.
 [Scary Scenario: Devastating Earthquake Visualized]

 By using the readings from at least three seismographs, geologists can triangulate the origin of the earthquake.
 At the fault, that origin is called the hypocenter; on the surface, the epicenter.